 An institution whose cohort default rate exceeds 30% in consecutive fiscal years may be subject to conditions and restrictions, and will lose eligibility if the rate remains above 30% three years in a row.
 An institution also will lose eligibility if its rate exceeds 40% for any fiscal year.
-As demonstrated in the table above, none of our institutions had a three-year cohort default rate of 30% or greater for 2018, 2017 or 2016, for the three most recent FFYs with published rates.
+As demonstrated in the table above, none of our institutions had a three-year cohort default rate of 30% or greater for 2019, 2018 or 2017, for the three most recent FFYs with published rates.
 An institution whose three-year cohort default rate is 15% or greater for any one of the three preceding years is subject to a 30-day delay in receiving the first disbursement on federal student loans for first-time borrowers.
-As of September 30, 2021, only Universal Technical Institute of Texas was subject to a 30-day delay in receiving the first disbursement on federal student loans for first-time borrowers due to a three-year cohort default rate that was 15% or greater for one of the three most recent years.
+As of September 30, 2022, Universal Technical Institute of Texas and MIAT College of Technology were subject to a 30-day delay in receiving the first disbursement on federal student loans for first-time borrowers due to a three-year cohort default rate that was 15% or greater for one of the three most recent years.